vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_twitter_data_handling.html.md

 # Twitter Data Handling & Local Storage

 We have built a Twitter app with three screens so far.
 It is just the User Interface.
 As we mentioned earlier, the first step of App development is to design the interface.
-We could add more screens, but lets just stick to the three screens - Login, Tweet List & Tweet Detail - that we have built & focus on handling data, storing it locally & updating it as & when needed.
+We could add more screens, but let's just stick to the three screens - Login, Tweet List & Tweet Detail - that we have built & focus on handling data, storing it locally & updating it as & when needed.

 <div class="well pull-right" style="margin:5px; width:40%; font-size:small">
 	<h3>Module Summary</h3>